t-nishiharata/generative-gestaltung.de-p5.js/README.md

 2. Click on any of the links 🔗 listed to view and interact with the sketches.
 3. Interact, create, save, and share your work! 🌈`#GenerativeGestaltung #generativedesign #p5js`

+### iPad / iPhone support

+- Most sketches are now optimized for iOS Safari (iPadOS, iPhone).
+We enabled viewport-fit, safe-area paddings, and prevented unintended page scrolling while interacting with the canvas.
+- For tablet-aware tools using pen pressure (Apple Pencil), we added a fallback that reads pressure via Pointer Events or iOS Touch Events (force).
+Where available, `pressure` ranges from 0..1.
+- Some older Wacom-plugin specific features are not supported on iOS (Wacom browser plugin no longer works on Safari).
+Those sketches will still run, but advanced pen metrics from the plugin (e.g. rotation) won’t be available.
+- When saving (`s` key), iOS may not trigger file dialogs as on desktop.
+Long-press on the resulting image or use iOS Share options where applicable.

 <sup>1</sup>The default port is `8000`, but you can change the port number by specifying the number after the command `e.g. python -m SimpleHTTPServer 5000`